 A powerful aspect of science is that it aims to detach itself from notions with specific use and looks for general principles with broad applications.
 The more general science becomes the more abstract it is and has more applications.
 What the Greeks derived from Egyptian mathematics were mainly rules of thumbs with specific applications.
 Egyptians knew, for example, that a triangle whose sides are in a 3:4:5 ratio is a right triangle.
 Pythagoras took this concept and stretched it to its limit by deducting a mathematical theorem that bears his name: that, in a right triangle, the square on the opposite side of the right angle (the hypotenuse) is equal to the sum of the squares on the other two sides.
 This was true not only for the 3:4:5 triangle, but it was a principle applicable to any other right triangle, regardless of its dimensions.

-Pythagoras was the founder and leader of a sect where philosophy, religion, art and mysticism were all fused together.
+Pythagoras was the founder and leader of a sect where Greek philosophy, religion, art, and mysticism were all fused together.
 In ancient times, Greeks did not make a clear distinction between science and non-scientific disciplines.
-There is a widespread argument which states that the coexistence of philosophy, art, mysticism, and other non-scientific disciplines interacting together with science has interfered with the development of scientific ideas.
+There is a widespread argument which states that the coexistence of Greek art, philosophy, mysticism, and other non-scientific disciplines interacting together with science has interfered with the development of scientific ideas.
 This seems to show a misconception of how the human spirit works.
 It is true that in the past moral and mystic bias has either delayed or led some knowledge up a blind alley and that the sharp limits of scientific knowledge were not clear.
-However, it is equally true that non-scientific disciplines have enhanced the imagination of the human mind, provided inspiration to approach problems that seemed impossible to solve and triggered human creativity to consider counter-intuitive possibilities (such as a spherical earth in motion) that time proved to be true.
+However, it is equally true that non-scientific disciplines have enhanced the imagination of the human mind, provided inspiration to approach problems that seemed impossible to solve and triggered human creativity to consider counterintuitive possibilities (such as a spherical earth in motion) that time proved to be true.
 The human spirit has found plenty of motivation for scientific progress in non-scientific disciplines and it is likely that without the driving force of art, mysticism and philosophy, scientific progress would have lacked much of its impetus.

 The Deductive Process

 By discovering mathematical theorems, the Greeks came across the art of deductive reasoning.
 In order to build their mathematical knowledge they came to conclusions by reasoning deductively from what appeared to be self-evident.
-This approach proved to be powerful and its success in mathematics encouraged its application in many other disciplines.
+This approach proved to be powerful, and its success in mathematics encouraged its application in many other disciplines.
 The Greeks eventually came to believe that the only acceptable way of obtaining knowledge was the use of deduction.

-However, this way of doing science had serious limitations when it was applied to other areas of knowledge, but from the standpoint of the Greeks it was hard to notice.
+However, this way of doing science had serious limitations when it was applied to other areas of knowledge, but from the standpoint of the Greeks, it was hard to notice.
 In antiquity, the starting point to discover principles was always an idea in the mind of the philosopher: sometimes observations were undervalued and some other times the Greeks were not able to make a sharp distinction between empirical observations and logical arguments.
 Modern scientific method no longer relies on this technique; today science seeks to discover principles based on observations as a starting point.
 Likewise, the logical method of science today favours induction over deduction: instead of building conclusions on an assumed set of self-evident generalizations, induction starts with observations of particular facts and derives generalizations from them.

 Deduction did not work for some kind of knowledge.
 “What is the distance from Athens to Chios?”
 In this case, the answer cannot be derived from abstract principles; we have to actually measure it.
 The Greeks, when necessary, looked at nature to get the answers they were looking for, but they still considered that the highest type of knowledge was the one derived directly from the intellect.
 It is interesting to note that when observations were taken in consideration, it tended to be subordinated to the theoretical knowledge.
 An example of this could be one of the surviving works of Archimedes, The Method, which explains how mechanical experiments can help the understanding of geometry.
 In general, ancient science used experimentation to help theoretical understanding while modern science uses theory to pursue practical results.